EVerest/libocpp/README.md

 - on_transaction_started

-  Notifies libocpp that a transaction at the given connector has started
+  Notifies libocpp that a transaction at the given connector has started, this means that authorization is available and the car is plugged in.

   Some of its parameters: